Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Existence of solutions via computer-assisted analysis

 Now let $D$ be the matrix described in Remark~\ref{re:projection}, then let $U_0 \bydef P_{k}^{N_0}(\tilde{U}_0) \in X^{N_0,k}_0 $ as in Theorem~\ref{th:trace_theorem}.
 The finite dimensional vector $U_0$ has a function representation $u_0$ in $H^k_{per,0}(\Omega_0)$ and by Lemma~\ref{lem:ext_zero} $u_0$ has a zero extension to a function in $H^k(\R^m) \subset H^l$.
 To keep our notations, we still denote $u_0 \in H^k(\R^m) \subset H^l$ the zero extension on $\mathbb{R}^m$.
-By construction, we obtain $u_0 \in H^l_\om$.
+By construction, we obtain $u_0 \bydef \gamma^\dagger\left(U_0\right) \in H^l_\om$.

-\begin{remark} Using some rigorous numerical interval arithmetics (such as IntervalArithmetics.jl \cite{julia_interval} on Julia), Theorem \ref{th:trace_theorem} provides a way to rigorously obtain trace-free elements numerically.
-Therefore the approximate solution $u_0 \in H^l_\om$ will be defined by its finite Fourier series representation using the construction \eqref{eq : projection in X^k_0}. \end{remark}
+\begin{remark} Using some rigorous numerical interval arithmetic (such as IntervalArithmetics.jl \cite{julia_interval} on Julia), Theorem \ref{th:trace_theorem} provides a way to obtain trace-free elements numerically.
+Therefore the approximate solution $u_0 = \gamma^\dagger\left(U_0\right) \in H^l_\om$ will be defined by its finite number of Fourier coefficients using the construction \eqref{eq : projection in X^k_0}. \end{remark}